 Costs of alum application are primarily dependent on the form of alum used (wet or dry), dosage rate, area treated, equipment rental or purchase, and labor.
 The cost is dependent on dosage requirements and costs to mobilize equipment.
 Treatment costs range from $280/acre to $700/acre.
 Liquid alum has been used when large alum doses were needed, and averages $1.75 per gallon.

 How does the MPCA regulate in-lake treatment?

-If the project is for continuous treatment of inflow to a lake, MPCA has required a National Pollutant Discharge Elimination System/State Disposal System (NPDES/SDS) Permit.
+If the project is for continuous treatment of inflow to a lake, MPCA requires a National Pollutant Discharge Elimination System/State Disposal System permit.
 The permit requires monitoring and reporting of the inflow and outflow (if applicable) for phosphorus and the chemical used to reduce the nutrient.
 Permits last for five years before expiring, and application and annual permit fees apply.